faheem-ul/Static-Clones/README.md

 # Static-Clones
-This repository contains some static clones of websites based on HTML and CSS only.
+This repository contains some static clones of websites based on HTML and CSS only. <br>
 Author: Fahim Ul Hassan